-4.7.1 Easements shall be required along the front, rear and side yard of all lots of at least 15 feet when underground electric service is required and at least five feet in cases of existing streets facing infill development with the easement being indicated on all plats.
-In addition, the Plan- ning Commission may require additional easements across lots or additional width of ease- ments depending upon the topography of the land or due to other conditions of the land.
+Easements shall be required along the front, rear and side yard of all lots of at least 15 feet when underground electric service is required and at least five feet in cases of existing streets facing infill development with the easement being indicated on all plats.
+In addition, the Planning Commission may require additional easements across lots or width of easements depending on the topography or due to other conditions.
 The subdivider/developer shall take such actions as are necessary to ensure the coordination and continuation of utility easements established on adjacent properties with those proposed within his development.
-Temporary construction easements exceeding the width of perma- nent easements may be required as necessary until completion of any one project.
+Temporary construction easements exceeding the width of permanent easements may be required as necessary until completion of any one project.